m5stack/M5Unit-KEYBOARD/README.md

 ## New firmware
 See also [examples/firmware](examples/firmware)

-When this firmware is applied and the UnitCardKB or similar is used, the operating feel is very different.
+When this firmware is applied and the Units are used, the operating feel is very different.
-Keystrokes such as Alt (SHift/Symbol/Function) key presses can be retrieved.
+Allows for input while pressing modifier keys and detection of key presses.

 ### Doxygen document
 [GitHub Pages](https://m5stack.github.io/M5Unit-KEYBOARD/)